edlins/libPCA9685/examples/olaclient/README.md

         to receive input on universe 1 via E1.31.
 Using the DMX Monitor verify that OLA can receive the output from the DMX controller.

-        The olaclient binary should be started by either running the binary manually from the console with `olaclient`, executing the helper init script `sudo /etc/init.d/olac start`, or rebooting.
-The init script is preconfigured to automatically launch olaclient at boot into runlevels 2 - 5.
-If run manually from a command line, it will send output to stdout.
-If run automatically via the init script, it will send output to its logfile `/var/log/olac.log`.
+        The olaclient binary will be automatically started by systemd by default.
+If disabled, the olaclient binary can be manually started by `systemctl start olac.service`, or by running `olac_wrapper`, or by running the binary directly with `olaclient`.
+The last method will send its output to stdout whereas the other methods will log to the log file `/var/log/olac.log`.

         The olaclient binary should output it's version number and the PWM channel and value of the received DMX data as it is